-Get free initial legal advice from Dominic Graham, specialist medical negligence solicitor.
+Get free initial legal advice from Jason Brady, specialist medical negligence solicitor.
 Find out if you can claim compensation.

 CALL 0800 083 5500

 The Parliamentary and Health Service Ombudsman has published a report looking into the avoidable death of a three-year-old child from sepsis.